 Advanced Freediving (Molchanovs Lap/Wave 3)

-As a Molchanovs Lap 3 Freediver you are already halfway on your journey to becoming an aquatic mammal.
-You will develop an understanding of advanced physiological and mental implications, and demonstrate proper technique in all pool disciplines.
+In this course, you will develop an understanding of advanced physiological and mental implications, and demonstrate proper technique in all pool disciplines.
 In this course, you will also reflect on ancient freediving practices and how these transformed into modern freediving.

 You will expand your mental toolbox by learning how to use attention deconcentration, which is a completely different mental approach to your dives.
 You will learn advanced equalization approaches that combine the Frenzel maneuver either with the mouth-fill or reverse packing for deeper dives.
 You will also learn how to simulate depth with Functional Residual Capacity (FRC) dives and how to prevent depth-related injuries.
 Packing, reverse packing, flexibility training and the knowledge of when and how to apply these techniques (and when not to!) will enable you to expand your limits while staying always safe.

-The Lap 3 is a semi-professional certificate that enables you to act as an assistant pool instructor and equips you with the according level of knowledge and skills.
+The Lap or Wave 3 is a semi-professional certificate that enables you to act as an assistant instructor and equips you with the according level of knowledge and skills.